Dunith-Code/weather-app/README.md

              + 0.05 × visibilityScore
 ```

-**What this achieves:** temperature+humidity dominates (70%) because it's backed by a cited, published formula rather than an invented multiplier.
-The remaining 30% is split evenly across wind, cloud, and pressure, each a reasonable, self-designed extension rather than a cited relationship.
+**What this achieves:** temperature+humidity dominates (65%) because it's backed by a cited, published formula rather than an invented multiplier.
+The remaining 35% is split across wind, cloud, pressure, and visibility, each a reasonable, self-designed extension rather than a cited relationship.
+Visibility carries a smaller 5% weight since it was added as a secondary factor, not a primary driver like temperature or humidity.

-An earlier hand-tuned design and an alternative Gaussian-based model were also explored before settling on this version, see [`docs/design-exploration.md`](./docs/design-exploration.md) for the full comparison and reasoning.
+An earlier hand-tuned design and an alternative Gaussian-based model were also explored before settling on this version, see [`docs/design-exploration.md`](./docs/design-exploration.md) for the full comparison and reasoning, including how Visibility was added live during the screen recording.

 ---